Lock End LOL

-Lock End LOL (stylized as LOCK END LOL) is the second single album by South Korean girl group Weki Meki.
+Lock End LOL (stylized as LOCK END LOL) is the second and final single album by South Korean girl group Weki Meki.
 It was released by Fantagio Music and distributed by Interpark on May 14, 2019.
 It consists of three songs, including the lead single, "Picky Picky".

 The single album was later re-released as Week End LOL on August 8, 2019, with "Tiki-Taka (99%)" as lead single.

 Release

 Lock End LOL was released as a digital download on May 14, 2019, through several music portals, including MelOn and iTunes.
 It was also released as a CD single on May 17.

 Chart performance

 Lock End LOL

 The single album debuted at number 6 on the Gaon Album Chart for the week ending May 18.
 In its second week, the single fell to number 40.
 In its third week, the single rose to number 18 and fell to number 27 in its fourth week.

 The album placed at number 24 for the month of May with 12,373 physical copies sold.
 It also placed at number 56 for the month of June with 3,254 additional copies sold.
 It has sold 20,051 copies as of July 2019.